 Private labels do not typically use marketing or trade promotions.
 Considering 76 percent of purchasing decisions are made in store, drawing attention to name-brand products can significantly counteract the competitive low prices of private labels.
 When brand names combine marketing with new products, consumers cannot ignore them.
 Follow our tips on trade promotion to maximize this strategy!

 Beyond the shelves, store brands will rarely advertise their products.
-Younger consumers are much more brand conscious and allow the internet and advertising to shape their behaviors.
 Using the right online strategies may shift the consumer’s attitudes when they are in the store.